glennjones/mani/README.md

 # Mani

-# IN DEVELOPMENT - NOT STABLE
+# IN DEVELOPMENT - API NOT STABLE

 ###  Pure javascript search - browser and node.js
 Mani provides a document based search tool in javascript.
 It can be used in a browser or with node.js/io.js Its a very simplistic version of the type of features you get from [Solr](http://lucene.apache.org/solr/).
+It's build for small sets of data i.e. its often uses arrays rather than btrees etc.